DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication

+After establishing the qualitative behavior and selectivity of the \ac{WCAM}, we now turn to the overall convergence behavior of the DBMC-aNOMAly protocol under systematic parameter variations.
+We keep the protocol structure fixed and evaluate how key system and protocol parameters affect the \ac{BEP} trajectory over the optimization iterations.
+Unless otherwise stated, we compare the standard protocol without \ac{WCAM}, i.e. $\Delta_\mathrm{s,max}=0$, to the default DBMC-aNOMAly configuration with $\Delta_\mathrm{s,max}=T$, which was identified above as the preferred operating point.

-\subsection{Varying Network Size}
+\subsubsection{Varying Network Size}

-In Figure~\ref{fig:numTx}, the results with and without \ac{WCAM} are presented for network sizes between $K=2$ and $K=5$.
-The \ac{BEP} trajectories illustrate that while $P_\mathrm{e,sys}$ expectedly decreases for larger networks, the rate of improvement remains roughly similar and the advantage of \ac{DBMC-aNOMAly} with the \ac{WCAM} actually increases slightly, as it is less affected by larger values of $K$.
+In Fig.~\ref{fig:numTx}, the results with and without \ac{WCAM} are presented for network sizes between $K=2$ and $K=5$.
+The \ac{BEP} trajectories illustrate that while $P_\mathrm{e,sys}$ expectedly decreases for larger networks, the rate of improvement remains roughly similar.
 In general, the protocol deals well with increasing $K$, improving upon previous work, which was limited to networks with $K=2$~\cite{wietfeldErrorProbabilityOptimization2024c}.

-\subsection{Varying Noise Level}
+\subsubsection{Varying Noise Level}

-Next, we evaluate the protocols ability to deal with higher levels of noise.
-Figure~\ref{fig:snr} showcases average $P_\mathrm{e,sys}$ trajectories for \ac{DBMC-aNOMAly} and SNR values between -10 and 10 dB in addition to the case with no noise (infinite SNR).
+Next, we evaluate the protocol's ability to deal with higher levels of noise.
+Fig.~\ref{fig:snr} showcases average $P_\mathrm{e,sys}$ trajectories for \ac{DBMC-aNOMAly} and SNR values between -10 and 10 dB in addition to the case with no noise (infinite SNR).
 To avoid cluttering of the figure, we only plot the results without the \ac{WCAM} for the case of -10 dB.
-The graph highlights that the protocol deals handily with the added noise, and the \ac{WCAM} remains successful for cases down to 0 dB, outperforming the cases without \ac{WCAM} (not shown explicitly).
-If the noise gets significant, i.e. $\mathrm{SNR = -10}$ dB, we observe that the performance is similar to the case without \ac{WCAM}, while still outperforming it slightly.
-This showcases a potential disadvantage for low SNR environments, where the \ac{WCAM} becomes more unstable
+The graph highlights that the protocol remains effective under the influence of added noise, and the \ac{WCAM} remains successful for cases down to 0 dB, outperforming the cases without \ac{WCAM} (not shown explicitly).
+Even for significant noise, i.e. $\mathrm{SNR = -10}$ dB, we observe that the full protocol with \ac{WCAM} outperforms the \textit{No \ac{WCAM}} variant.
+So, despite higher instability, as shown in Fig.~\ref{fig:wcam_stats:subfig:SNR0}, the \ac{WCAM} remains beneficial.